segmetrics/url-shortener/README.md

 It has no external requirements other than being able to run PHP 5.6 or greater.
 You can install this alongside WordPress, or any other site, as long as you install it in a sub-folder.

-1. To get started with the URL Shortener on your server, [https://github.com/segmetrics/url-shortener/archive/master.zip](Download the Latest Release) from the **Download** button, above.
+1. To get started with the URL Shortener on your server, [Download the Latest Release](https://github.com/segmetrics/url-shortener/archive/master.zip) from the **Download** button, above.

 2. If you are using a top-level domain, or a subdomain, upload the files to the root directory on your server, like below.